Thee Beginning of the End:

 Simple behavioral repertoires maximized survival; various forms of in-group allegiance and pseudospeciation made tribes and nations strong.
 These behaviors enabled our ancestors to navigate successfully though those early, dangerous aeons when curiosity and innovation could have gotten them killed.
 And so, the first and most ancient commandments urged humanity to submit or perish, to be aggressive or be defeated.
 Enmity bought these wary creatures space and time to feel amity for a chosen few.

-The antinomies of the biological world had already become ideological truths, mimicked, sanctioned and at last–perhaps–genetically incorporated by humanity’s earliest myths and religions.
+The antinomies of the biological world had already become ideological truths, mimicked, sanctioned and at last genetically incorporated by humanity’s earliest myths and religions.

-But the creation of agricultural surplus partially freed the prefrontal cortex from its hectic devotions.
+But the accidental discovery of agricultural, and the surplus it promised, partially freed the prefrontal cortex from its hectic devotions.
 In some few individuals it was at last freed to begin to reflect upon itself and its own thought processes (MacLean, 1990).
-It could now begin to critically contemplate the body which housed it, and the culture which it had dutifully labored to erect.
+It could now begin to critically contemplate the body which housed it, as well as the culture which it had dutifully labored to erect.

 The dangerous potentialities of the dual-inheritance model unfolded themselves at last.
-The phenomenon anciently known as mind/body conflict could only have been made possible by the existence of a creature that was becoming ever more deeply divided against itself.
+The phenomenon anciently known as Mind/Body conflict could only have been imagined by a creature that was becoming deeply slowly divided against itself.

-This ability to evaluate the traditions which one had imbibed from the earliest days was probably not widespread.
-Such a perspective was probably not any more common than the same critical faculty is in the general population today.
-As we have seen, cultural and evolutionary factors continue to militate against the exercise of the critical faculty–either by guaranteeing that most compulsions will remain screened from consciousness, or that individuals will be selected for docility and ease of indoctrinability (H. Simon, E.O.
+This ability to evaluate the traditions which one had imbibed from the earliest days was not widespread.
+Such a perspective was not any more common than it is in the general population today.
+Cultural and evolutionary factors continue to militate against the exercise of the critical faculty–either by guaranteeing that most compulsions will remain screened from consciousness, or that individuals will be selected for docility and ease of indoctrinability (H. Simon, E.O.
 Wilson, Lumsden, Badcock).

-Besides, most members of the species were aware of the dangers inherent in challenging the way things were done.
+Besides, as already stated, most members of the species were aware of the dangers inherent in challenging the way things were always done.
 About that, the myths and legends seemed to be in agreement:

 “You shall fear the Lord your God; you shall serve him, and swear by his name…For the Lord your God is a jealous God; lest the anger of the Lord your God be kindled against you, and he destroy you from off the face of the earth…” (Deut.
 6, 13-16).